JMencius/Artex/README.md

 ## Performance
-For each sample, Artex is expected to finish analysis of extra variants from the results of Artic pipeline within minutes using the default 12 threads.

-As a reference, for the `end-to-end` test above, the runtime on an AMD EPYC-7K62 (with 12 threads) is 21 seconds.
+As a reference, the end-to-end test mentioned above completes in 21 seconds on an AMD EPYC 7K62 processor (using 12 threads).